jm-o/Crazy-Clock/README.md

 early.c is the Early clock.
 It's designed for people who like to set their clock ahead in order to be on-time.
 The early clock will stay anywhere between 0 and 10 minutes ahead, drifting back and forth.
 This prevents you from knowing exactly how far off it is, and compensating.

+rhythm.c is the Rhythm Clock.
+It ticks at a rhythm stored in eeprom (see rhythm.md).

 drift.h is a common infrastructure for clocks which tick simply and at a constant rate, but at a rate different than 86400 ticks per day.
 For such clocks, the expectation is that they will define a fraction similar to how the 10 Hz clock is generated. drift.h will use that fraction to either add or remove calls to doSleep() evenly across time.
 The result will be a clock that runs a fixed and accurate amount fast or slow relative to SI time (86400 seconds per day).

 The Martian clock ticks in Martian Sols.
 A day is 24 hours, 39 minutes, 36 seconds.